suhaybu/sanitizer-bot-py/README.md

 > [!IMPORTANT]
 > This project has been archived in favor for the Rust rewrite which can be found here: [/sanitizer-bot](https://github.com/suhaybu/sanitizer-bot)
 >
-> This repo is be no longer maintained or updated.
+> This repo is no longer maintained.

 # Sanitizer Bot (Python)